MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enable-features-office-365.md

 > [!IMPORTANT]
 > [!INCLUDE [new-teams-sfb-admin-center-notice](includes/new-teams-sfb-admin-center-notice.md)]

 All Teams settings will soon be migrated to the new Microsoft Teams & Skype for Business Admin Center.
-The only Teams feature that is managed in the Office 365 admin center is apps.
+The only Teams feature that is managed in the Office 365 admin center is Apps.

 Unless otherwise noted, the default value for an option is On.